iliyan-kostov9/aws-python-cdk-code-example/README.md

 aws configure sso
 ```

-Follow the command propmts - at the very end the CLI would ask you to authorize the AWS connection by opening a window browser, please verify this part also.
+Follow the command prompts - at the very end the CLI would ask you to authorize the AWS connection by opening a window browser, please verify this part also.

-Once you have installed the dependneices, listed above, open a terminal window and type the following command:
+Once you have installed the dependencies, listed above, open a terminal window and type the following command:

 ### Creating a new user for programmatic access